 - Use of Haemophilus influenzae type b vaccine (i.e., Hib vaccine) has resulted in the near elimination of invasive Hib disease in Navajo and White Mountain Apache children.

 - The pediatric vaccine against Streptococcus pneumoniae (i.e., Prevnar) is highly effective in protecting children from invasive pneumococcal diseases caused by strains of Streptococcus pneumoniae targeted by the vaccine.

 - Vaccinating children with Prevnar also protects unvaccinated members of the population (i.e., herd immunity).
 This is because vaccinated children no longer transmit the pneumococcal bacteria to others.

 - Despite the gains achieved through vaccination, Navajo and White Mountain Apache children and adults continue to have high rates of disease caused by strains of Streptococcus pneumoniae not targeted by the vaccine.

-Our center is working to help understand the risk factors for pneumococcal disease and to evaluate new vaccines that could reduce the burden of disease.
+Our center is working to help understand the risk factors for these diseases and to evaluate new interventions that could reduce the burden of disease.